UNIVERSITY

 Furthermore, with UpDown Options, exposures will be hedged to specific prices since the barrier price serves as a trigger for when the option, and hence the hedge, would be terminated.
 This could also be useful for traders who only need the hedge for price movements within a certain range.

 UpDown Options enable trading of the underlying asset’s price movements at a fraction of the cost of owning it while allowing traders to take advantage of the digital asset’s full price movement.
-For example, let’s say BTC is trading at $20,000: If a trader purchases one UpDown Option for $100, and BTC’s price increases by $200, the trader will realise a net profit of $200 on their position (not inclusive of fees); however, if the user buys $100 worth of BTC itself, and BTC’s price increases by $200, the user will only gain $1, a fraction of the price increase.
+For example, let’s say BTC is trading at $20,000: If a trader purchases one UpDown Option for $100, and BTC’s price increases by $200, the trader will realize a net profit of $200 on their position (not inclusive of fees); however, if the user buys $100 worth of BTC itself, and BTC’s price increases by $200, the user will only gain $1, a fraction of the price increase.

 Trade UpDown Options in the Crypto.com App